 Make sure you and your children are in comfortable, well-fitting shoes.
 Girls in dresses should avoid heels, and all shoelaces should be double-tied to avoid tripping in the dark.

 No matter how cool your child’s costume may be, it shouldn’t forego safety.
 If the costume is dark in color, apply reflective tape to your child’s costume to ensure they are seen by drivers on the road.
 Also, carry a flashlight with you to keep your child’s path lit at all times.
 Here are some great ideas for DIY kids’ Halloween costumes that won’t strain your budget.

 Long costumes that drag on the ground can be dangerous, especially at night.
 After purchasing your child’s costume, make sure it’s an appropriate length, and hem anything that’s too long to avoid tripping.

 Masks might look cool, but you should proceed with caution since they don’t really adhere to most Halloween safety tips.
 Many masks can make it difficult for your child to see or breathe.
 If possible, skip the mask altogether and use non-toxic make-up to complete the costume instead.
 Here are some great Halloween makeup looks that you can do yourself (or for your kids).

 Try to avoid costumes that have weapons as accessories.
 But if your child’s costume won’t be complete without a weapon, make sure it is rubber or plastic.
 Choose a prop that won’t cause injury to your child or their friends.
-(When you get home from trick-or-treating, or just to prep for the big day, add these kids’ Halloween movies to your itinerary.)
+When you get home from trick-or-treating, or just to prep for the big day, add these kids’ Halloween movies to your itinerary.

 Be mindful of the candy you hand out